-▶ 4f Encourage visitors to use greener modes of transport
+▶ 4e Encourage visitors to use greener modes of transport

-This remains a challenge in the Cairngorms as in most other rural destinations.
-However, it is important to maintain action over time to gradually develop interest by enterprises and visitors and build on increased awareness.
+This remains a challenge in the Cairngorms as in most other rural destinations and is a key issue for the future.
+An integrated approach to transport planning and delivery across different modes of transport should be adopted.
+It is important to maintain action over time to gradually develop interest by enterprises and visitors and build on increased awareness.
 Opportunities to pursue include:

-- Maintaining and actively promoting public transport timetables and information - Encouraging tourism businesses to inform visitors about how to reach them by public transport and working out possibilities for excursions without the car, assisting this where possible. - Continuing to review possibilities of establishing strategic bus link services, including a cross-Park service. - Promoting more cycling opportunities, including bike carriage on trains and buses - Developing the electric car scheme.
+- Investing in relevant infrastructure, including rail, bus and the cycling network. - Addressing timetabling as well as provision of services, to reflect the combined needs of visitors, communities and transport to work - Maintaining and actively promoting public transport timetables and information - Encouraging tourism businesses to inform visitors about how to reach them by public transport and working out possibilities for excursions without the car, assisting this where possible. - Continuing to review possibilities of establishing strategic bus link services, including a cross-Park service. - Promoting more cycling opportunities, including bike carriage on trains and buses - Developing the electric car scheme.